RayJW/awesome-foss/README.md

 ### Browsers

 Browsers are one of the most important tools of our daily life.
 They are also a huge privacy and security threat since we use them to interface with all sorts of untrusted third-party websites.
-Since many modern applications are switching to the easier web app solution, they are also becoming increasingly influential as we started using browsers for many private things, e.g. mail.
+Since many modern applications are switching to the easier web app solution, they are also becoming increasingly influential as we started using browsers for many private things, e.g. e-mail.
 Thus, it is very important to use a secure and private option to protect yourself from the many unknown dangers of the open web.

 | Software  | Description |
 |-----------|-------------|